SIB-Colombia/CBC/ISSUE_TEMPLATE.md

 For assignee:

 -  _If can't be done explain in as much detail as possible, in a reasonable time before the milestone deadline._
--  _Don't close an issue when finished, the member assigned just should move the issue to the pile "tested and done"._
+-  _Don't close an issue when finished, just should move the issue to the pile "tested and done"._